 Second, we’ll try to help close the gap between lives lost and lives saved by raising awareness of Naloxone (also known as Narcan), the medication that rapidly reverses opioid overdose in an emergency situation.

-If you’re fighting the opioid addiction battle, we’d like to help.
+If you’re fighting the opioid addiction battle, our healthcare marketing agency would like to help.
 Reach out for a conversation.